Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Something light and fresh to balance the richness of the soup.

-Our Ultimate Chicken Caesar Salad works great here.
+Our Ultimate Chicken Caesar Salad works exceptionally here.
 The crisp romaine and tangy dressing are perfect alongside a warm bowl of soup.

 More Comfort Food